genestack/user-docs/docs/user-guide/doc-odm-user-guide/config-ref-option-C.md

 ```

 #### `add_qc_metrics`
 When `true`, QC metrics are calculated and added to cell metadata if not already present: number of counts, number of genes, mitochondrial and ribosomal gene presence.
-Skipped when `dry_run` is `true`.
+Skipped when environment variable `dry_run` is `true`.

 ---